 Jeff Olson in his booklet, "When Hope is Lost: Dealing with Depression," explains that "deferred hope ... [is] when there seems to be no hope for gaining what is being desired or for recovering what's been lost or for ending injustice, the pain is emotionally gut-wrenching.
 Over time, this can create deep despair ..."

-The author looks at the nature of depression, the process and reason we give up, and the process of recovery.
+I remember several years ago I gave an elderly lady a copy and she later shared how helpful she found this booklet.
+In an easy to read way, the author looks at the nature of depression, the process and reason we give up, and the process of recovery.
 He uses Biblical principles to show that we can recover our hope through renewing a strong sense of faith.

 Hope that Will Not Disappoint

 You might be struggling with feelings of depression and a sense that all hope is lost.
 But you can find hope in God that does not disappoint.
 Take time to read Romans 5:1-5 slowly.
 The Apostle Paul outlines a process that could serve as a guide to find hope in adversity and depression.
 As a believer: